Enhanced Transparency Framework: Review and evaluation of the reports

 The Paris Agreement also established a two-stage international procedure for reviewing and evaluating reports.
 Implementation rules for both steps were set out at the Conference of the Parties in Katowice in December 2018:

 Step 1 comprises the Technical Expert Reviews.
 These check whether the submitted reports comply with the provisions of the Transparency Framework and identify areas where there is potential for enhancement.
 Explicitly excluded from this review was the question of whether the NDC submitted by the respective Party is appropriate or to what extent the measures implemented are sufficient.
 An assessment of this kind is not compatible with the bottom-up approach of the Paris Agreement, under which Parties set their own NDCs.

 Step 2 involves the Facilitative, Multilateral Consideration of Progress.
 Here, Parties share their questions and answers with one another.
 The exchange takes place both in writing and in workshops.

-Outlook

-With the creation of the Transparency Framework, a uniform reporting system was created that requires all Parties to disclose essential climate policy information.
-Whether the Transparency Framework can actually contribute to an increase in climate policy ambition, as set out under the Paris Agreement regime, will depend to a large extent on its application in practice.
-Will Parties actually fulfil their reporting obligations?
-And if so, how will they interpret the existing requirements?
-Although the Conference of the Parties in Katowice in 2018 indicated a great willingness on the part of the international community to ensure greater transparency by agreeing the implementation rules, the weak outcome of the negotiations at the Climate Change Conference in Madrid in 2019 indicates otherwise.
-For example, at COP25 Parties failed to further specify the transparency requirements by establishing uniform reporting structures and tables.
-Well-known differences between industrialised countries, which called for greater transparency, and large emerging economies, which were opposed to overly-specific reporting requirements, came to light once again.
-To enable robust and the most accurate reporting possible from 2024 onwards, these points of contention so relevant to implementation must be resolved in time for the next climate conference which will be held in Glasgow at the end of 2020.